-Taylor Benefits Insurance has over 25 years experience providing top-notch employee benefit plans and group health insurance packages in Oregon.
-We set the bar high when it comes to offering personalized service when creating customized business packages designed specifically to meet your company needs.
-Taylor Benefits prides itself on providing comprehensive and affordable insurance to your valued employees while constantly figuring ways to effectively cut costs for you as the employer.
+Taylor Benefits Insurance has over 25 years of experience providing top-notch employee benefits plans and group health insurance packages in Oregon.
+We set the bar high, offering personalized service when creating customized business packages designed specifically to meet your company’s needs.
+Taylor Benefits prides itself on providing comprehensive and affordable insurance to your valued employees while constantly figuring out ways to effectively cut costs for you as the employer.

 We specialize in the following:

-Taylor Benefits works independently which allows us to draw resources from many different insurance companies in an effort to provide you with the most comprehensive packages at the lowest rates possible.
+Taylor Benefits works independently, which allows us to combine aspects of many different insurance products in an effort to provide you with the most comprehensive packages at the lowest rates possible.
 Whether you run a small business with 10 employees or need a package deal for over a thousand, we can help!

 Healthcare in Oregon is constantly evolving, so Taylor Benefits Insurance must be flexible.
-We consistently keep informed of the changes, so your company will remain compliant through it all.
+We consistently keep up-to-date with regulatory changes, so your company will remain compliant through it all.

-Call us today at the number on the top of the page for a FREE estimate and available group benefit options in Oregon or complete the simple form on the right for a no obligation, customized proposal for your Oregon-based business.
+Call us today at the number on the top of the page for a FREE estimate and available group benefits options in Oregon, or complete the simple form on the right for a no-obligation, customized proposal for your Oregon-based business.

 Since the implementation of the Affordable Care Act (ACA), group health insurance plans are required to meet established standards for essential benefits.
-Suppose the program doesn’t provide all the components.
-In that case, the employer offering the coverage can be found non-compliant with ACA rules.
+If the program doesn’t provide all the components, the employer offering the coverage can be found non-compliant with ACA rules.
 The ten essential minimum benefits that a large group health plan must cover are these:

 Oregon’s marketplace for small businesses offers helpful resources for companies that want to provide healthcare insurance for their workers.
 Companies can learn about the options for coverage, pricing, and how to access information about tax credits.
 Taylor Benefits Insurance can help your company navigate the regulations and be sure that you locate the support that’s available for you.
 Small companies must meet these criteria to be eligible for the administrative support tax credit:

 Oregon requires employers to provide up to forty hours of sick leave for their workers annually.
-Employees accrue time at least one hour earned for every thirty hours worked.
-For companies with at least ten employees, the sick leave must be paid time off.
+Employees accrue time at the rate of at least one hour earned for every thirty hours worked.
+For companies with at least ten employees, sick leave must be paid time off.
 No other paid time off is required, but Oregon workers are entitled to an unpaid family leave of up to twelve weeks.

 Oregon has a retirement savings program that companies must register for if they do not offer a retirement plan on their own.
 OregonSaves does not require the company to make any contributions, but it must administer employee deposits.

-The Affordable Care Act (ACA), often referred to simply as Obamacare, was revolutionary in its time.
-It allowed the uninsured population all over our country to afford insurance where before it may not have been a feasible option.
-Of course, it also greatly affected the way insurance was provided in the workplace.
-Oregon companies were especially effected by the changes.
+The Affordable Care Act (ACA), often referred to simply as Obamacare, was revolutionary when implemented.
+It allowed uninsured people all over the country to afford insurance.
+Of course, the ACA also greatly affected the way insurance was provided in the workplace.
+Oregon companies were especially affected by the changes.

-Many businesses were forced to restructure their insurance plans entirely, which was a pricey expenditure.
-Taylor Benefits Insurance can help review your policies, offering suggestions or alternatives to ensure you stay in compliance of the ACA while also conforming to your budget.
-We are constantly offering updated packages to positively influence your bottom line, while providing the most comprehensive coverage to your employees.
+Many businesses were forced to restructure their insurance plans entirely, which was a costly endeavor.
+Taylor Benefits Insurance can help review your policies, offering suggestions or alternatives to ensure you stay in compliance with the ACA while also watching your budget.
+We are constantly offering updated packages to positively influence your bottom line while providing the most comprehensive coverage to your employees.

 In Oregon, employees have access to a variety of benefits.
-This includes the following:
+The employer decides what to incorporate into the package, but the list may include any of the following: